Repository Management with Nexus

 - Release Repository

 - Staged artifacts are stored in a temporary staging repository which is made available via Target Groups.
 Once a staged deployment has been successfully tested, artifacts contained in the temporary staging repository are promoted to a hosted repository as their final storage place.
 The Release Repository setting configures this target release repository for this staging profile.

 - CLM Application Id

 - Configures the application identifier defined in the Sonatype CLM server, allowing you to use the rules defined there for staging within Nexus.
-More details can be found in Chapter 12, Sonatype CLM Integration.
+More details can be found in Section 11.6, “Policy Enforcement with Sonatype CLM”.

 - Content Type